-All of Us is collecting biospecimens and generating genomic data for all participants who have consented among its target of 1,000,000 participants.
+All of Us (AoU) is collecting biospecimens and generating genomic data for all participants who have consented among its target of 1,000,000 participants.
 As the program continues, the DRC will periodically release genomic data - in sync with planned CDR release timelines.
-This document describes the first release of genomic data to All of Us researchers ("Beta Release") made available in the Researcher Workbench on March 15, 2022, which contains 165,208 array samples and 98,622 WGS samples, from a diverse set of participants (see Appendix A and Appendix K).
+This document describes the second release of genomic data to All of Us researchers ("Q2 2022 release") made available in the RWB on June 22, 2022, which contains 165,127 array samples and 98,590 WGS samples, from a diverse set of participants (see Appendix A and Appendix K).
 All of the released samples with genomic data have at least one other data type (e.g., survey data) that can be joined for analysis (see Appendix L).
-In this document, we describe the quality control processes applied to both the genotyping array ("array") and whole genome sequencing data (WGS).
-We describe which processes were performed at the GCs and which are at the DRC (see Appendix M), but for most researchers this demarcation has no practical significance.
+In this document, we describe the QC processes applied to both the genotyping array ("array") and whole genome sequencing data (WGS).
+We describe which processes were performed at the GCs and which were performed at the DRC (see Appendix M), but for most researchers this demarcation has no practical significance.